Material-Blazor/Material.Blazor/BlazorMdc/Components/AnimatedNavigation/MTAnimatedNavigation.md

 ## Summary

-An component used by the `IMTAnimatedNavigationManager` service.
+An component used by the `IMTAnimatedNavigationService`.
 Typically you enclose the @Body in your main layout within the component.
-See the documentation for `IMTAnimatedNavigationManager` for details on configurable seetings.
+See the documentation for `IMTAnimatedNavigationSerice` for details on configurable seetings.

 &nbsp;